 Communication in Science and Academic Skills

-I am currently teaching Academic Skills at the Communication in Science department at Leiden University Medical Centre.
-Additionally, I work on a freelance basis with Leiden University.
+I was recently teaching Academic Skills at the Communication in Science department at Leiden University Medical Centre. [from October 2019 - August 2021].

 My teaching methods are interactive, reflective and communicative.
 Please take a look below to see the types of skills and language I have gained teaching experience in.

 October 2019 to August 2021

 Taught Medical and Bio-Medical courses to support learning in scientific writing, presenting academically and referencing.
 Contributed to staff meetings on creating interactive and engaging activities and workgroup sessions both face-to-face courses and to switch to online blended learning programmes.
 Worked to time-pressured deadlines to meet teaching and grading schedules.
 Established positive relationships with students in workgroups and thesis tutorials.
 Supported students to create effective strategies to manage thesis assignments and engaging in a critique of scientific texts.
 Managed students concerns and conflicts through tutorials and effective feedback.